eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-single-user.md

 This diagram depicts the default [PVC strategy](openshift-config.html#volumes) (PVC per workspace).

-## MiniShift
+## Minishift

+Before starting [install Minishift](https://docs.openshift.org/latest/minishift/getting-started/installing.html) or [update your Minishift](https://docs.openshift.org/latest/minishift/getting-started/updating.html) to ensure you're on the most up-to-date version.

-**MiniShift Addon**
+**Minishift Addon**

-The best way of deploying Che to MiniShift is using an add-on via the [`minishift add-ons apply`](https://docs.openshift.org/latest/minishift/command-ref/minishift_addons_apply.html) command which is outlined in the following paragraphs.
+The best way of deploying Che to Minishift is using an add-on via the [`minishift add-ons apply`](https://docs.openshift.org/latest/minishift/command-ref/minishift_addons_apply.html) command which is outlined in the following paragraphs.

 **Install add-On**